PaulZC/Iridium_9603_Beacon/LEARN.md

 **MISO**, **SCK**, **MOSI** and **SD_CS** are the SPI bus data, clock and enable connections.
 You could use these to connect SD storage or another SPI peripheral.

+**BAT-** is connected to the negative battery terminal.
+A link on the top layer of the PCB connects the BAT- pad to the adjacent GND pad.
+If you want the beacon to have a true on/off switch when running on battery power: cut the link between the BAT- and GND pads;
+wire a SPST switch to the two pads.

 ## Do you recommend coating the board once it is populated?
 As a minimum, I’d recommend applying a coat of acrylic protective lacquer to the processor and surrounding components (especially the crystal).